Stalker who worshipped incel killer Elliot Rodger sentenced to 30 months prison

 Kaufman also went by the names David Khalifa, John Morray and Big Man in his online personas.

-Damian Williams, the US Attorney for the Southern District of New York, described Kaufman as a self-confessed incel, or involuntary celibate, who “expressed his hatred of women by through threats of violence.”
+Damian Williams, the US Attorney for the Southern District of New York, described Kaufman as a self-confessed incel, who “expressed his hatred of women by through threats of violence.”

 “The court’s sentence sends a clear message to the public that perpetrators of violence against women will be held accountable for their crimes.”